Rhodvick/RHODVICK-MD/README.md

 ### <br>   ❖ DEPLOY_KOYEB ❖

-`✠ IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY RHODVICK-MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`
+`✠ IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY RHODVICK-MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB BUT I''LL FIX IT SOON ✠`

 ---------